 Spock: It never would have reached a museum, Lieutenant.
 There was too much power in that one setting.
 If not the Kzinti, the Klingons or some other species would have tried to possess it.

-- In the second to last storyline of Season 3 Star Wars: The Clone Wars, Osi Sobeck, Prison Warden of the Citadel, attempted to pull this by killing Captain Tarkin, who carried half of the coordinates of a secret hyperspace-route.
+- In "Citadel Rescue", Osi Sobeck, Prison Warden of the Citadel, attempted to pull this by killing Captain Tarkin, who carried half of the coordinates of a secret hyperspace-route.
 He was saved by Ahsoka.

-- In Young Justice this is Black Beetle's point of view.
+- This is Black Beetle's point of view.
 "A resource that falls into the hands of the enemy, is a resource best destroyed."
 Paraphrased.